|Monthly Tech-Tip |

 The vast majority of glazes are plastic (but less than clay bodies).
 They can be dewatered on a plaster surface and formed.
 Why do this?
 To make 9-10 gram balls and fire them on flat tiles (or inclined flow testers) to see their melting characteristics.
 It is surprising how much this can tell you about the glaze.
-To do it, mix the slurry well and pour a little on the plaster.
+To make the ball, mix the slurry well and pour a little on the plaster.
 It should dewater in less than 30 seconds.
 As soon as the water sheen is gone, scrape it up with a rubber rib, hand-knead it and flatten it back down to dry a little more if needed (leave it only for five or ten seconds and rework it.
-Repeat until it is stiff enough to roll into balls of about 12 grams.
+Repeat until it is stiff enough to form balls of about 12 grams.
 Stamp them with ID numbers and dry them.

 Glaze Melt Fluidity - Ball Test

 A test where a 10-gram ball of dried glaze is fired on a porcelain tile to study its melt flow, surface character, bubble retention and surface tension.